MyMemoryChat/LLM_agent/prompt_template/ENTITIES_RELATIONS_GENERATION/ENTITIES_RELATIONS_GENERATION.md

     2. You enter a loop for each found entity:
         1. Search into the neo4j database using the tools you have and find the related entity as well as their relationships.
-        2. If there is a corresponding entity in the database, update its description and its relationships from the input text.
-If no existing entity, create a new one and connect it with relationships.
-Knowledge entities and relationships are composed like this:
+        2. If there is a corresponding entity, relationship or image in the database, update its description from the input text.
+If no existing element, create a new one and connect it to other related entities.
+Knowledge entities, relationships and images are composed like this:

             action_type: One of the following type: [Created, Updated, Deleted]
             entity_name: Name of the entity, capitalized